automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Haya.md

 # Haya
-## Description: This dinosaur was named after a horse-headed Mongolian god.
+## This dinosaur was named after a horse-headed Mongolian god.